API Authentication

 |---|---|---|---|

-| string | Yes | Valid email address (must be unique) | |
+| string | Yes | Valid email address (at most one password account per email) | |

 | password | string | Yes | Password (minimum 8 characters) |